bancaldo/rubrica/README.md

 pip install -r requirements.txt
 ```

+In the settings.py file it is possible to set the database file name,
+the images path and the widget background colors.

-Simply run the main.py file to create database and
-start the app
+Simply run the main.py file to create database and start the app

 ## How to use